fjvallarino/monomer/tasks.md

   - Add flag in Single to handle Cursor (for inputField)
     - Or maybe do as in Radio
   - Refactor radio (activeStyle thing)

-- Pending
+  - Add max/min tests drag on integralField
   - Add testing
     - Delayed until this point to try to settle down interfaces
     - Validate stack assigns space correctly
-    - Use weight to control allocations
     - Refactor modules where consistency is lacking

+- Pending
   - Add header in all files, indicating license and documenting what the module does
     - Add license for used fonts, etc
   - Add examples